Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman run --rm -it alpine sh

-4. Using Dockerfile with Podman
+4. Dockerfile Basics and Usage with Podman

-What is a Dockerfile?
+What Is a Dockerfile?

 FROM ubuntu:22.04